 An application for a TUE will not be considered for retroactive approval except in cases where:

-- the athlete has not have enough time or an opportunity to send (or the TUEC to process) the TUE application before the doping test due to exceptional circumstances or
+- The athlete has not had enough time or an opportunity to send (or the TUEC to process) the TUE application before the doping test, or was prevented from doing so by other exceptional circumstances.

 Submitting TUE applications